Be a Wayne State and Macomb Community College student at the same time

 The deadline for opting-in/out is:

 - When can I participate in Wayne Advantage-Macomb?
-The program is open to any student who meets Wayne State's admission requirements and wants to takes classes at both WSU and Macomb at some point during their college career.
+The program is open to any student who meets Wayne State's admission requirements, remains in good standing and wants to take classes at both WSU and Macomb at some point during their college career.
 You can apply up to one month before the start of a Wayne State semester.

 - Am I a Wayne State student or a Macomb student?
 You are both and can use the resources on both campuses.